-- Both parents and the child applying for the passport must be present
+- Both parents and the child applying for the passport must be present or provide a notarized form (HERE) signed by the absent parent

 - Original birth certificates must be presented; copies will not be accepted